chenjunjinzzy/FDEdge/README.md

 # Citation
 If our method can be used in your paper, please help cite:
+@article{xu2025enhancing, title={Enhancing QoE in Collaborative Edge Systems with Feedback Diffusion Generative Scheduling}, author={Xu, Changfu and Guo, Jianxiong and Liang, Yuzhu and Zou, Haodong and Zeng, Jiandian and Dai, Haipeng and Jia, Weijia and Cao, Jiannong and Wang, Tian}, journal={IEEE Transactions on Mobile Computing}, year={2025}, publisher={IEEE}}

 @article{xu2024dynamic, title={Dynamic Parallel Multi-Server Selection and Allocation in Collaborative Edge Computing}, author={Xu, Changfu and Guo, Jianxiong and Li, Yupeng and Zou, Haodong and Jia, Weijia and Wang, Tian}, journal={IEEE Transactions on Mobile Computing}, year={2024, doi: 10.1109/TMC.2024.3376550.}, publisher={IEEE}}